LastAncientOne/Stock_Analysis_For_Quant/README.md

 <img src="TitleQuants.PNG">

 # Stock Analysis for Quants
 This is Stock Analysis project in Excel, Power BI, Matlab, Python, and R language with different types of analysis such as data analysis, technical analysis, fundamental analysis, quantitative analysis, and different types of trading strategies.
+In addition, this is for quantitative reaserching and analyzing in trading and investment.
 Quantitative analysis (QA) is a technique that use mathematices and statistical modeling, measurement, and research for understanding finacial behaviors.
 Many different types of technical indicators in Excel, Python, and R language.
 Using timeseries, forecasting, machine learning, and deep learning for this research project in different type of programming languages. :chart_with_upwards_trend: :chart_with_downwards_trend:

 # Prerequistes
 Python 3.5+